 Negotiate Your Contract

 If you already have a car loan but are struggling to keep up with the payments, it may be wise to refinance.
-Refinancing with an installment loan or personal loans may be a great way to get a lower rate or a better loan term.
+Refinancing with installment loans or personal loans may be a great way to get a lower rate or a better loan term.

 Tips for Paying off a Car Loan Early